Acoustic Guitar Tonewood Guide

 Walnut Back & Sides - Andertons Music Co.

 Much like koa, walnut is a dense wood that delivers a sparkly brightness.
 The midrange is where it differs, however, with a healthy bark that puts it somewhere in between rosewood and mahogany.
-It’s worth noting that again, similarly to koa, the tone of walnut will become warmer and softer with age.
+It’s worth noting that, similarly to koa, the tone of walnut will become warmer and softer with age.

 Walnut is a popular alternative to koa; it’s often easier to source and work with, resulting in more common usage and a more affordable price tag.
-Its tonal brightness, woody midrange and dark, rich appearance have proven popular among numerous luthiers; for many, it’s something of a departure from the usual suspects, resulting in a uniquely beautiful instrument that remains versatile and playable.
+Its tonal brightness, woody midrange, and dark, rich appearance have proven popular among numerous luthiers; for many, it’s something of a departure from the usual suspects, resulting in a uniquely beautiful instrument that remains versatile and playable.

 Summary: bright, sparkly tone with slightly boosted low and mid frequencies compared to koa.
 Dark, stripy appearance.